 - Lunch: leftovers from the previous night’s dinner.

 - Dinner: stir-fries with veggies (such as broccoli, purple cabbage, arugula, or kale) and a protein (fake meat, tofu, or tempeh).
 Other nights, Matt says he likes to eat burritos with tice, beans, salsa, guacamole, and veggies.[click to tweet]

 On the ubiquity of vegan options for athletes:

 “A lot of people eat plant based foods when they’re training whether they think about it or not.
 They’re eating bananas.
 They’re eating peanut butter and jelly sandwiches.
 They’re eating pasta with tomato sauce and some veggies.
 These are vegan foods that most athletes eat.”

 On his approach to eating and nutrition:

-“After studying nutrition for 7 years, I think I have an intuition about it [nutrition]…and I can gauge it pretty well, and I know a lot of athletes really fixate on these macros. and, there’s a lot of variants between individuals, and between, within our own bodies depending on how well trained we are, our stress levels.
+“After studying nutrition for 7 years, I think I have an intuition about [nutrition]—I can gauge it pretty well.
+And I know a lot of athletes really fixate on these macros, and there’s a lot of variants between individuals and within our own bodies, depending on how well trained we are [and] our stress levels.
 All sorts of things affect our calorie needs and how these protein, carbohydrate, and fat is assimilated when we eat it.
 And so, I don’t think most people need to be as hung up as they are on exact numbers.
 Just having a good general idea how much carbohydrate and protein is inserted in things.
 And watching how you feel to know if you’re getting enough calories or not.” [click to tweet]